Start other macro

 If macro is command is interpreted as

-macro or function string to be stored into the _command variable.
-If command was numeric, it is converted to string.
+Macro or function Something to be stored into the _command variable.

-toolbar window to be associated with the toolbar.
+Toolbar Window to be associated with the toolbar.
 Can be window name or handle.
+If the window does not exist, not error, and the toolbar will not be created.

-menu menu item label.
-Instead of showing menu, that item is executed.
+Menu Menu item label.
+Instead of showing menu, will execute that item.

 Options: